rockettheme/docs/Docs/joomla/templates/momentum/faq.md

 What extensions are integrated with the template?
 -----
-A few of our [RocketTheme extensions][extensions] have been given individual styling by the template, these are RokGallery and RokNavMenu.
+A few of our RocketTheme extensions have been given individual styling by the template, these are RokGallery and RokNavMenu.

 Can I install RocketLauncher on existing Joomla! website?
 -----